LLudivina/project-one/README.md

 According to the pacific farmer organizations, “ The farms of subsistence and small commercial producers are primarily located in the villages of Barrigada, Dededo, Merizo, Mangilao, and Yigo”.

 # Where we get some data
 Since most of the farm areas are around the international airport, weather data from that station was obtained.
+According to the pacific farmer organizations, “ The farms of subsistence and small commercial producers are primarily located in the villages of Barrigada, Dededo, Merizo, Mangilao, and Yigo”.

 The data comes from the National Centers for Environmental Information National Oceanic and Atmospheric Administration (NOAA).
 We collected a total of 11 CSV files to analyze about 10 years of climate data for Guam.
 The data contains information about liquid precipitation, sea level pressure, temperatures, wind, atmospheric pressure, relative humidity and more.
 We also gathered data from National Centers for Environmental Information

 ## Resources
 https://www.ncei.noaa.gov/access/search/data-search/global-hourly